ibm-cloud-docs/apps/ts_apps.md

 General problems with creating apps might include apps that can't be updated, or double-byte characters that aren't displayed.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

+## My apps are hosted in different domains
+{: #domains-ts}
+{: troubleshoot}

+Some of my apps are hosted in the `mybluemix.net` domain, but others are hosted in the `appdomain.cloud` domain.

+My existing apps are hosted in the `mybluemix.net` domain, but my newer apps are hosted in the `appdomain.cloud` domain.
+{: tsSymptoms}

+Previously, the `mybluemix.net` domain was used for hosting apps in various deployment targets, such as {{site.data.keyword.containerlong_notm}} or Cloud Foundry.
+Existing apps with that domain still work.
+However, new apps are hosted in the `appdomain.cloud` domain.
+{: tsCauses}

+The subdomain for Cloud Foundry apps is `cf.appdomain.cloud`.
+The subdomain for apps that you deploy to {{site.data.keyword.containerlong_notm}} is `containers.appdomain.cloud`.

+For more information, see [Managing your domains](/docs/apps?topic=creating-apps-update-domain).

 ## You have unsaved changes
 {: #ts_unsaved_changes}
 {: troubleshoot}

-When you click items on the app details page, you might be unable to take any actions.
+When you click items on the app details page, you might not be able to perform any actions.
 You also might be prompted to save changes before you can continue.

 When you try to check your app or services on the app details page, the following error message is displayed:
 {: tsSymptoms}